LaMB-Lab/MEG160_on_Macs/MEG160_on_macs.md

 * It works well, especially if you use [Wineskin][wineskin].
 * It's free!
+* You don't need a Windows installation disk.
 * It does not need to load a full copy of Windows, which probably makes it run faster.

 ### Cons: